cilium/cilium/Documentation/gettingstarted/proxylib.rst

 If you rebase or other files change, you need to run both commands from the top level directory.

 Cilium agent default to running as a service in the development VM.
-However, the default options do not include the ''--debug-verbose=flow'' flag, which is critical to getting visibility in troubleshooting golang proxy frameworks.
+However, the default options do not include the ''--debug-verbose=flow'' flag, which is critical to getting visibility in troubleshooting Golang proxy frameworks.
 So it is easiest to stop the cilium service and run the cilium-agent directly as a command in a terminal window, and adding the ''--debug-verbose=flow'' flag.